top of page

-Expert Insights
+Expert Insights into Moral OCD

 "Moral OCD can be one of the most challenging forms of OCD to manage.
 It often goes unrecognized at first because the intense focus on morality and character can feel consistent with a person’s values and identity.
 The first step in treatment is recognizing these patterns as part of OCD, not a reflection of who you are at your core.

-In therapy, one of our goals will be to help you externalize the OCD—viewing it as separate from your true beliefs and self-concept.
+"In therapy, one of our goals will be to help you externalize the OCD—viewing it as separate from your true beliefs and self-concept.
 We’ll also begin leaning into the anxiety rather than avoiding it, so you can start to build confidence in your ability to face discomfort and reduce the power OCD has over your life.
 This process supports reclaiming the areas of your life that matter most to you and challenging the validity of the obsessions and intrusive thoughts.” - Dr. Carr

 What is Moral OCD?

-Moral OCD, also known as Scrupulosity OCD, is a subtype of Obsessive-Compulsive Disorder characterized by intrusive, unwanted thoughts, images, or urges centered around morality, ethics, and personal values.
-Individuals with Moral OCD experience intense distress and anxiety related to the fear of being a bad person, committing a moral transgression, or violating their deeply held beliefs.
+Moral OCD, also known as Scrupulosity OCD, is a subtype of Obsessive-Compulsive Disorder (OCD).
+It is characterized by intrusive, unwanted thoughts, images, or urges centered around morality, ethics, and personal values.

 Symptoms of Moral OCD

-“What if I’m secretly a bad person?”
+1. “What if I’m secretly a bad person?”

-“What if I lied and didn’t realize it?”
+2. “What if I lied and didn’t realize it?”

-“What if I accidentally offended someone?”
+3. “What if I accidentally offended someone?”

-Seeking reassurance from others about moral correctness
+4. Seeking reassurance about moral correctness.

-Repeatedly confessing perceived wrongdoings
+5. Repeatedly confessing perceived wrongdoings.

 The Impact of Moral OCD

-Living with Moral OCD presents unique challenges.
-The constant self-doubt and fear of moral failure can be emotionally exhausting.
-Individuals may struggle to maintain healthy relationships, as they may constantly seek reassurance from loved ones or become overly critical of themselves and others.The relentless cycle of doubt can lead to social isolation, as people may withdraw from friends and family to avoid fear of acting immorally.
+Individuals may find it difficult to maintain healthy relationships.
+They often seek constant reassurance from loved ones or become overly critical of themselves and others.
+This relentless cycle of doubt often leads to social withdrawal as individuals retreat from friends and family to avoid perceived moral failures.

 Treatment Options for Moral OCD